saidworks/the_prompt_wrangler/README.md

     # MacOS
     source venv/bin/activate
     ```
-2.  **Install dependencies:**
+3.  **Install dependencies:**
-    To install dependencies you will need to install uv follow instruction on the following (link)[https://docs.astral.sh/uv/getting-started/installation/]
+    To install dependencies you will need to install uv follow instruction on the following [link](https://docs.astral.sh/uv/getting-started/installation/), then open terminal in project folder and execute:
     ```bash
     uv sync
     ```

-3.  **Run Ollama and download the model:**
+4.  **Run Ollama and download the model:**

-    Ensure you have Ollama installed and running, if not use the following (link)[https://ollama.com/] to install it.
+    Ensure you have Ollama installed and running, if not use the following [link](https://ollama.com/) to install it.
 Then ensure that the default model (gemma3:12b) is available.
 If not, pull the model:

     ```bash
     ollama pull gemma3:12b